Ouranosinc/ESPO-G/README.md

 climate scenarios for often interrelated sectors of activity.
-In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos" (ESPO) covering North America at a resolution of 0.1 degree (~9km).
+In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact, and adaptation (VIA) studies, [Ouranos](https://www.ouranos.ca) is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos" (ESPO) covering North America at a resolution of 0.1° e simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (`tasmin`), the daily maximum temperature (`tasmax`) and the daily mean precipitation flux (`pr`).
-This operational product consists of two related datasets 1) ESPO-R (https://github.com/Ouranosinc/ESPO-R) produced from bias-adjusted regional climate simulations, and 2) ESPO-G (described here) produced following the same methodology, but from global simulations available via the CMIP program.

-## ESPO-G6 v1.0
-ESPO-R5 v1.0 is an analysis-ready climate projection ensemble based on simulations from different global climate models (GCMs).
-The full list of simulations that compose the ensemble is shown in the table below.
-Following Hausfather et al. (2022), the selected model all fall in the Transient Climate Response likely range.
-The simulation ensemble covers the period for years 1950-2100 and includes the daily minimum temperature (`tasmin`), the daily maximum temperature (`tasmax`) and the daily mean precipitation flux (`pr`).
 The experiments included are SSP2-4.5, SSP3-7.0 and SSP5-8.5.
 Simulations are bias-adjusted using the ERA5-Land reference dataset.